-The Rhode Island trial court system consists of Superior Courts, District Courts, Family Courts, Probate Courts, Municipal Courts, Traffic Tribunals, and The Workers' Compensation Court.
+It helps to understand how the Rhode Island state court system works when you’re trying to find court records.
+The Rhode Island trial court system consists of Superior Courts, District Courts, Family Courts, Probate Courts, Municipal Courts, Traffic Tribunals, and Workers' Compensation Court.

 Rhode Island has a state trial court system and some local courts operated by municipalities.
 The state trial court system consists of Superior Courts, Family Courts, District Courts, Traffic Tribunal Courts and the Workers' Compensation Court.
 Municipal Courts and Probate Courts are local courts.

 Superior Courts have general jurisdiction over all types of civil and criminal cases, but generally only handle cases that are beyond the jurisdiction of other courts.
 Family Courts, District Courts, Traffic Tribunals, Municipal Courts and Probate Courts have limited jurisdiction over certain types of cases.
 The Workers' Compensation Court is a specialized court that handles certain types of civil cases for the entire state from one main location.

 If you prefer, you can start your search by going to Rhode Island Courts by County.

 Rhode Island Superior CourtsSuperior Courts have general jurisdiction over all civil and criminal cases, and typically handles cases that are beyond the jurisdiction of other courts.

 Criminal cases heard by Superior Courts include felonies and some misdemeanors, Superior Courts handle misdemeanor criminal cases when a right to a jury trial is invoked.